|Welcome to Washington Dads

 There are several things that we do.

-- Twice a year we host a free WaDads weekend retreat open to any
+- Twice a year we run a free educational weekend retreat open to

-dad or male caregiver.
-The weekend consists of education,
+The weekend consists of education, making connections, sharing

 - We run support groups throughout the state that dads and male